Dipeshtwis/curriculum-html-css/portfolio/m8_popup.md

 - On desktop, when the user clicks on the "Next project" / "Previous project" buttons, they will navigate to the the next/previous project details in the popup.
 - If the project is the first one, the "Previous project" button is disabled
-- If the project in the last one, the "Next project" button is disabled
+- If the project is the last one, the "Next project" button is disabled
   <p align="center">
     <img src="./images/m8_popup/modal_desktop.png" alt="Desktop popup" />
   </p>